Can Semantic Methods Enhance Team Sports Tactics? A Methodology for Football with Broader Applications: Conclusions and Future Work

-\paragraph{Adversarial and security domains.} Beyond cooperative sports, the methodology extends to explicitly \emph{unfriendly} scenarios.
-Recent work on multi-drone urban defence~\cite{mutzari2025drones} models the problem as a Sequential Stackelberg Security Game sharing structural parallels with ours: spatial decomposition, capability-based profiling, utility-driven strategy selection, and a probabilistic presence parameter analogous to our context weights.
+Beyond cooperative sports, the~methodology extends to explicitly \emph{unfriendly} scenarios.
+Recent work on multi-drone urban defence~\cite{mutzari2025drones} models the problem as a Sequential Stackelberg Security Game sharing structural parallels with ours: spatial decomposition, capability-based profiling, utility-driven strategy selection, and~a probabilistic presence parameter analogous to our context weights.
 Our semantic-matching approach could complement such game-theoretic methods by guiding within-zone resource deployment when defender assets are heterogeneous.
-This synergy suggests a broader research programme applying explainable, profile-based decision support to hybrid human–AI security systems.
+This synergy suggests a broader research programme applying explainable, profile-based decision support to hybrid human–AI security~systems.

-By combining semantic distance computation with diagnostic interpretability, the DSS supports complex tactical decisions without replacing coaching expertise—it amplifies it.
-With continued development in data automation, predictive simulation, and cross-domain generalization, systems of this kind may soon serve not only professional sports but also defence, robotics, and any setting where heterogeneous teams must coordinate adaptively against strategic adversaries.
+By combining semantic distance computation with diagnostic interpretability, the~DSS offers a framework for supporting complex tactical decisions without replacing coaching expertise.
+The~current work establishes internal consistency, auditability, and~feasibility of real-data integration.
+Operational validity---whether DSS recommendations actually improve coaching decisions and match outcomes---remains the critical open question.
+Prospective validation studies, expanded datasets, and~systematic outcome tracking are required before claims of real-world applicability can be substantiated.
+If~validated, systems of this kind could eventually serve not only professional sports but also defence, robotics, and~other settings where heterogeneous teams must coordinate adaptively against strategic~adversaries.

+\authorcontributions{Conceptualization, R.P., M.P. and P.Z.; methodology, R.P. and M.P.; software, A.D.R. and R.P.; validation, A.D.R., M.N. and R.P.; formal analysis, A.D.R. and R.P.; investigation, A.D.R. and R.P.; resources, R.P., R.V. and P.Z.; data curation, A.D.R., M.N., R.P., R.V. and P.Z.; writing---original draft preparation, A.D.R. and R.P.; writing---review and editing, M.N. and R.P.; visualization, A.D.R., R.P., R.V. and P.Z.; supervision, R.P.; project administration, R.P.; funding acquisition, R.P.
+All authors have read and agreed to the published version of the~manuscript.}

+\funding{Remo Pareschi has been funded by the European Union---NextGenerationEU under the Italian Ministry of University and Research (MUR) National Innovation Ecosystem grant ECS00000041-VITALITY---CUP~E13C22001060006.}

+\dataavailability{All relevant data are included in the article.
+The complete implementation details, including the source code, API documentation, and~usage examples, as~discussed in Sections~\ref{sec:experiments} and~\ref{sec:pilot_validation}, are available in the public repository at \url{https://github.com/Aribertus/football-dss-semantic-distance} (accessed on 25 February 2026). }

+\conflictsofinterest{The authors declare no conflicts of~interest.} \acknowledgments{During the preparation of this manuscript, the authors used Claude Opus 4.6 and ChatGpt 5.2 for the purposes of support in the correct use of LaTeX commands and in the proofreading of the article.
+The authors have reviewed and edited the output and take full responsibility for the content of this publication.

+The authors are grateful to the anonymous reviewers for their insightful comments, which substantially improved the final version of the article.}